Raghav-26491/Basic-ML-Projects/Movie-Recommendation/README.md

 🎬 Movie Recommendation System

-This Movie Recommendation System uses content-based filtering to recommend movies based on their similarity in tags (combining overview, genre, and language).
+This Movie Recommendation System uses content-based filtering to recommend movies based on their similarity in tags (combining overview and genre).

 📌 Overview

-This project processes a dataset of movies (Movies_dataset.csv) and builds a recommendation engine using TF-IDF Vectorization and cosine similarity.
+This project processes a dataset of movies (Movies_dataset.csv) and builds a recommendation engine using CountVectorizer and cosine similarity.

-To keep the app fast, heavy preprocessing (vectorization + similarity matrix) is done once and saved as pickles.
-The Streamlit app then loads these precomputed files for real-time recommendations.
+Unlike earlier versions, this implementation does not require precomputed pickle files.
+Instead, the app dynamically processes the dataset and caches the similarity matrix for efficiency.

 ✨ Features

-Data Pre-processing:
+🔹 Data Pre-processing

-Cleans dataset and creates a tags column by combining overview, genre, and original_language.
+Cleans dataset and creates a tags column by combining overview and genre.

+Handles missing values gracefully.

-Recommendation Algorithm:
+🔹 Recommendation Algorithm

-Uses TF-IDF + cosine similarity to compute similarity between movies.
+Uses CountVectorizer + cosine similarity to compute similarity between movies.

-Optimized with numpy.argpartition for faster top-N recommendations.
+Caches similarity matrix with Streamlit for faster performance.

-Streamlit App:
+🔹 Streamlit App

-Interactive interface to select a movie and instantly get similar recommendations.
+Interactive interface to select a movie and get top 5 similar recommendations.

-Runs smoothly even for large datasets.
+Runs smoothly with no need for extra preprocessing scripts.

 📂 Files

-1. preprocess.py – Precomputes TF-IDF vectors & cosine similarity, saves results into pickle files.

-2. main.py – Streamlit app that loads preprocessed files and provides recommendations.
+Main.py – Streamlit app containing the recommendation system.

-3. Movies_dataset.csv – Dataset containing movie information.
+Movies_dataset.csv – Dataset containing movie information.

-4. movies_list.pkl – Pickled processed movie metadata.

-5. similarity.pkl – Pickled similarity matrix (not included in repo due to large size; generate it with preprocess.py).

 🛠 Setup Instructions

-Clone repository.

-1. Run python preprocess.py once to generate pickle files.

-2. Launch app with streamlit run main.py.

-3. Select a movie → Click Show Recommendations → See top 5 similar movies.

 Acknowledgments